Carobert85/sqlstyle.guide/sqlstyle.guide.md

 * Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
 * Plurals—use the more natural collective term where possible instead.
 For example `staff` instead of `employees` or `people` instead of `individuals`.
-* Quoted identifiers—if you must use them then stick to SQL92 double quotes for portability (you may need to configure your SQL server to support this depending on vendor).
+* Quoted identifiers—if you must use them then stick to SQL-92 double quotes for portability (you may need to configure your SQL server to support this depending on vendor).
-* Object oriented design principles should not be applied to SQL or database structures.
+* Object-oriented design principles should not be applied to SQL or database structures.
+* Avoid using GROUP BY 1, 2, 3 etc. Likewise, avoid using ORDER BY 1, 2, 3.
+  This convention makes code much harder to read and refactor.

 ## Naming conventions